matwilso/carsim2d/README.md

 This was a weekend project to dust off my C++ knowledge and practice developing a Software 1.0 simulator to [better understand](https://en.wikipedia.org/wiki/Wikipedia:Chesterton's_fence) the principles.

-It is pretty barebones, so don't get that excited.
+It is pretty barebones and could use a bit of cleaning up, so don't get that excited.